 No charge for guests lodging at the Resort.
 The lodging price is approximately $210 per night, depending on the date.
 Check the prices and reviews.

-PROTIP: If you plan to stay during the Northern Lights Season, we suggest you book your accommodation well in advance because the place is becoming more and more popular.
+PROTIP: If you plan to stay during the Northern Lights Season, we suggest you book your accommodation in the Fairbanks area well in advance because the place is becoming more and more popular.

 Chena Hot Springs in Alaska – directions